erifejams/MusicVisuals/README.md

 # How it works
 Press these keys,  to be able to load these visuas:
+*warning: if you go from enter to backspace, depending on, if your computer lags, it may freeze, the file running so you might have to force close the processing display editor*

 - UP = Intro visual
 - BACKSPACE = Names and WavesVisual
 - TAB = SquareVisual